 From the first notes of its opening song and the film-reference-studded visuals that go along with it, Princess Jellyfish sets itself up as one of the most charming shows of the 2010s.
 It’s wonderfully clever, packing a ton of nuance into its eleven episodes.
 The charming (and body-diverse!) cast of weirdos will worm their way into your heart right away, and its social commentary about finding community, functioning in society, and what is lost in gentrification feels just as relevant, if not moreso, in the final days before 2020.

 We don’t have any posts specifically about Princess Jellyfish yet, but we’d love for that to change.
-Content considerations for depictions of someone being roofied, body-shaming, and casual sexism and queerphobia.
+Content considerations for depictions of someone being roofied and sexually assaulted, body-shaming, and casual sexism and queerphobia.

 This stylish mecha show takes the traditional “giant robots as a metaphor for (cishet male) adolescence” framework and dispenses with all subtlety—and gender rules.
 Girls are just as horny as boys, trios as common as pairs, and the show centers around a slow-burn MMF polyamorous romance.
 Along the way, it challenges unhealthy masc-coded ideals about power and fights for its female characters’ agency in a world that literally objectifies them.

 It doesn’t do this perfectly, mind you.
 Star Driver‘s exploration of adolescence and sexuality is an exhuberant mess, stumbling into fanservice and damseling its female characters even as it struggles to grant them freedom.
 But it’s so darn entertaining and earnest in its goals that it’s easy (for us, at least) to forgive its missteps.